ChewKeanHo/researches-filesystems-hierarchy/_Linux/usr/local/lib/README.md

 All libraries files here are available to all users.

-Generally, when this directory is used, you **SHOULD AND STRONGLY ENCOURAGED** to place your distributor's unregistered library files here (e.g. from a custom package elsewhere).
+Generally, when this directory is used, you **SHOULD AND STRONGLY ENCOURAGED** to place your distributor's unregistered libraries files here (e.g. from a custom package elsewhere).
 It will be available to all users system-wide.